 Psalms – Psalm 57 verse 8 is amazing – “Wake up, my soul!”
 What 4 great words. . . wake up my soul!
 Do you ever feel like you need to say this to your soul?
 We need the Father, the Son, and the Holy Spirit to wake up our soul. . . and the Spirit keeps it awake today.
 If you feel that you need your soul to wake up, will you prayer to the Father, Son, and Holy Spirit to indwell your soul and to wake it up?

 Proverbs – Proverbs chapter 11 verse 11 today teaches us: “Upright citizens bless a city and make it prosper.”
 This is a great reminder to each of us to be good citizens and to bless our cities!

 Please join us in memorizing and meditating on a verse of Scripture today: “Upright citizens are good for a city and make it prosper, but the talk of the wicked tears it apart.”
 Proverbs 11:11 NLT

-Pray that you will be an upright citizen in your country.
+- Pray that you will be an upright citizen in your city.

-Pray that everyone in your city and nation will come to know Jesus, and will enter the heavenly city of Jerusalem one day.
+- Pray that everyone in your city will come to know Jesus, and will enter the heavenly city of Jerusalem one day.

 Comments from You & Questions of the Day:

-Based on our Proverb verse above, are you determined to be an upright citizen blessing your city and nation and helping to make it prosper?
+- Based on our Proverb verse above, are you striving to be an upright citizen blessing your city and helping to make it prosper?

 Please Post Your Comments Below